 With more than 25 years in the industry to his credit, Adam has worked in restaurants, foodservice, retail, food manufacturing, marketing and sales.
-In the corporate sector, past employers include Mars Australia, George Weston Foods and the multinational Campbell Arnotts.
-He’s currently executive chef of the Cerebos Culinary Institute, focused on consumer-lead recipe development, as well as product development and innovation.
+In the corporate sector, past employers include Mars Australia, George Weston Foods, Campbell Arnotts and Cerebos.
+He’s currently in high demand as a product development and innovation consultant.

 Adam is a Research Chefs Association Certified Executive Chef (CEC) and a judge for Clubs NSW Chefs Table, TAA chef of the year, AHA Chef of the year, Le Cordon Bleu cooking school, Sydney Royal Fine Foods and more.
 He’s an active member of the Australian Culinary Federation and the Global Research Chefs Association.
 He has lectured at the University of NSW Kenvale College and is a renowned industry mentor for young chefs.

 Adam has a strong portfolio of TV and video appearances and presenter roles, and writes for culinary trade magazines.
-In social media, Adam has a strong presence on Twitter with an Australian and international audience.
 He is currently working on his first cookbook, centred on his love of pork.